SonicwaveNL/IPASS-HU/README.md

 C++ Matrix window library with MAX7219 implementation.

 ## Installation
-Clone the repository to the desire location and execute the following command:
+Clone the repository to the desire location by executing the following command:

 ```bash
 git clone https://github.com/sonicwavenl/IPASS-HU